Softwareprojekt/Sisyphus/README.md

 ### Run
-Sisyphus can be built and run with Visual Studio 2012 or higher.
+Sisyphus can be built and run with Visual Studio 2011 or higher.
 The whole project uses one Visual Studio project file, which can be found below ./_wsp/_vs/Root.sln

 Sisyphus is also compatible with Mono under Windows.
 Under Linux and Mac it can be compiled, but the executable does not work correctly, mostly due to a DllNotFound exception (Gdi32.dll issue).
-These issues could be solved, but don't have a high priority for us.

 ### Current State
-Under heavy development and not very usable.
+Active development phase stopped.
+Many exersices are fully implemented.
+Sisyphus has some weakenesses, but overall it works.

 ## License
 [GPL2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)